chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/01.png)

-When the file has been loaded it should look like this:
+When the file has been loaded it should look like this (the new version has more layers than in this screenshot, more about that later in the guide):

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/02.png)